Skip to Main Content

 Quick stats on traveling habits

-• 47% of U.S. adults are skipping summer vacations in 2024, according to Bankrate’s Summer Vacation Survey.
+• 47% of U.S. adults planned to skip summer vacations in 2024, according to Bankrate’s Summer Vacation Survey.

-• 23 percent of American consumers surveyed by Arrivia intend to use points to defray the rising cost of travel. (arrivia)
+• 23% of American consumers surveyed by Arrivia intended to use points to defray the rising cost of travel in 2024. (arrivia)

 1. Use points and miles for international business- and first-class tickets